 Displaying the submitted value

 There are three places we need to change the output of our field’s value; the list of entries, looking at a single entry, and within Gravity Forms’s merge tags.
 Merge tags are used most commonly in email notifications.
-For example {all_fields} is a merge tag that displays the full submitted form values in emails.
+For example {all_fields}

 Because we are rendering the same output in three different cases it makes sense to make a separate function for it.
 I’ve defined a custom function that accepts the value; the unserialized multidimensional array, as parameter.
 The function then builds up some HTML that displays the array in a pretty way and returns the string.
-I’ve opted for a nested <ul> list, but you can change the output anyhow you’d like.
+I’ve opted for a nested <ul>

-Great, let’s start with the first: the list of entries: get_value_entry_list().
+.
 You can choose to output the full output here but it can get pretty clunky and long for the list view, so I’ve opted for simply returning a fixed string that explains that the user needs to go into entry details to see the complete overview.

-public function get_value_entry_list($value, $entry, $field_id, $columns, $form) {
+public function get_value_entry_list($value, $entry, $field_id, $columns, $form) { return __('Enter details to see delivery details', 'txtdomain'); }

 This is of course entirely up to you, you could opt for displaying only the first x number of characters for example.

-The second function is the one affecting the view of a single entry: get_value_entry_detail():
+The second function is the one affecting the view of a single entry: get_value_entry_detail()

-public function get_value_entry_detail($value, $currency = '', $use_text = false, $format = 'html', $media = 'screen') {
+public function get_value_entry_detail($value, $currency = '', $use_text = false, $format = 'html', $media = 'screen') { $value = maybe_unserialize($value); if (empty($value)) { return ''; } $str = $this->prettyListOutput($value); return $str; }

-We simply unserialize the array with WordPress’ function maybe_unserialize(), and return the string output from our custom function.
+, and return the string output from our custom function.

-The final function affects the merge tags and make sure our field’s value looks good inside emails as well: get_value_merge_tag().
+The final function affects the merge tags and make sure our field’s value looks good inside emails as well: get_value_merge_tag()

-public function get_value_merge_tag($value, $input_id, $entry, $form, $modifier, $raw_value, $url_encode, $esc_html, $format, $nl2br) {
+public function get_value_merge_tag($value, $input_id, $entry, $form, $modifier, $raw_value, $url_encode, $esc_html, $format, $nl2br) { return $this->prettyListOutput($value); }

 Note that we won’t need to unserialize the value inside this function.